lacerbi/optimviz/README.md

 ## Reference

-For more details about the benchmark comparing different MATLAB optimizers on artificial and real applied problems (fitting of computational models), see the following reference
+For more details about the benchmark comparing different MATLAB optimizers on artificial and real applied problems (fitting of computational models), see the following reference:

 1. Acerbi, L. & Ma, W. J. (2017).
 Practical Bayesian Optimization for Model Fitting with Bayesian Adaptive Direct Search. *arXiv preprint*, arXiv:1705.04405. ([link](https://arxiv.org/abs/1705.04405))

 ### License

-OptimViz is released under the terms of the [GNU General Public License v3.0](https://github.com/lacerbi/optimviz/blob/master/LICENSE.txt).
+*OptimViz* is released under the terms of the [GNU General Public License v3.0](https://github.com/lacerbi/optimviz/blob/master/LICENSE.txt).